gcc-mirror/gcc/gcc/config/arm/iterators.md

 ;; A list of integer modes that are less than a word (define_mode_iterator NARROW [QI HI])

-;; A list of all the integer modes upto 64bit (define_mode_iterator QHSD [QI HI SI DI])
+;; A list of all the integer modes up to 64bit (define_mode_iterator QHSD [QI HI SI DI])

 ;; A list of the 32bit and 64bit integer modes